The Songs of Trees with David Haskell

 Contemplation, Place, and Non-Fiction Writing

 February 7-9: Haskell will host a three-day Writing Workshop allowing graduate and undergraduate Wake Forest students the opportunity to hone their writing skills with a well-known and respected author.
-Each workshop will run from 5:00 to 8:00 p.m. and will count as a 1-credit hour course.
-Interested students from all disciplines are encouraged to apply for the workshop.
-Accepted students are then required to register for the workshop (BIO).
+Interested students from all disciplines are able to register for the workshop (BIO 704BG or ENV 304).
+Please apply for the workshop here.

 The Songs of Trees: Networks of Relationships among People and Trees